wiremock/api-template-library/vtex.local-Master-Data-API-/index.md

 ---
 slug: "vtex-local-Master-Data-API-"
-name: "Master Data API - v2"
+title: "Master Data API - v2"
 provider: "vtex.local"
 description: "# ATTENTION: **This version isn't compliant with data entities of old\
   \ version (e.g. CL and AD).
 It's possible to use this configuration only to new\